netzmacht-archive/contao-dcatools/README.md

 contao-dcatools
 ===============

-This Library provides an object oriented API for accessing and manipulating Contao DCA arrays.
-It also provides useful helpers for handling permission and operation stuff.
+This Library provides an object oriented API for getting informations and doing manipulations on Contao DCA Definitions.
+It also provide Components for permission checking.

 Features
 ------

 * Object oriented API for Contao DCA
+* Get informations and manipulate the DCA on runtime
+* Components for effective permission handling
 * Event based components
-* API for manipulating propertys, palettes, legends, sub palettes and selectors
-* API for operations and global operations
 * Template and event based operation generation
 * Event based permission handling
-* (Auto-)updating the definitions

 Requirements
 ------